Natural Treatment for Spasmodic Dysphonia

 Treatment for Spasmodic Dysphonia:

-Our unique and revolutionary Non-surgical Voice Repair program will not only repair your voice and your vocal box, but it will also teach you how to use your voice correctly, according to the standards of professional speaking and or singing.
+Our unique and revolutionary Non-Surgical Voice Repair program will not only repair your voice and your vocal box in general, but it will also teach you how to use your voice correctly, according to the standards of professional speaking and/or singing.

-You will learn how to place your voice into your facial muscles – as opposed to constantly use and overuse your vocal cords.
-Those facial muscles, being put to work together with the abdominal muscles, will minimize the pressure of the sound on your vocal cords.
-By treating the cause (using your voice incorrectly) and not just the symptoms, voice disorders such as spasmodic dysphonia will be significantly minimized!
+You will learn how to place your voice into your facial muscles – as opposed to constantly using and overusing your vocal anatomy.
+Those facial muscles, being put to work together with the abdominal muscles, will minimize the pressure of the sound on your vocal cords and your larynx.
+By treating the true cause of the disorder and not just addressing the symptoms, a voice disorder such as spasmodic dysphonia will be significantly minimized!

 Testimonials from Clients who have been successfully treated for Spasmodic Dysphonia Disorder: